borgbackup/borg/docs/deployment/pull-backup.rst

 the ID-to-name mapping, ``/etc/passwd`` and ``/etc/group``).
 Everything will be consistent automatically if we restore the numeric IDs stored in the archive.
-So there is no need for a chroot environment; we just mount the client file system and extract a backup, utilizing the ``--numeric-owner`` option:
+So there is no need for a chroot environment; we just mount the client file system and extract a backup, utilizing the ``--numeric-ids`` option:

 ::

     sshfs root@host:/ /mnt/sshfs
     cd /mnt/sshfs
-    borg extract --numeric-owner /path/to/repo::archive
+    borg extract --numeric-ids /path/to/repo::archive
     cd ~
     umount /mnt/sshfs